-Swiftsure has developed a system to track the progress of each sailboat participating in the three distance courses (Swiftsure Lightship Classic to Swiftsure Bank, Cape Flattery to Neah Bay, and Juan de Fuca to Clallam Bay).
+Swiftsure has developed a system to track the progress of each sailboat participating in the four distance courses (Swiftsure Lightship Classic to Swiftsure Bank, Hein Bank to Neah Bay then Hein Bank ODAS Buoy, Cape Flattery to Neah Bay, and Juan de Fuca to Clallam Bay).
 The SPOT units on each boat transmit their position every 10 minutes from the race start until each sailboat finishes or withdraws from the race.
-Volunteers can see this Race Tracker system by going to the Swiftsure Race Tracker page: Race Info, Race Tracker drop-down menu.
-Until the 2014 race begins, you can also replay the 2013 race by clicking on Replay the Race Tracker 2013 button.
+Volunteers can see the Swiftsure Race Tracker system by going to the Swiftsure Race Tracker page: Race Info, Swiftsure Race Tracker drop-down menu.
+Until the 2015 race begins, you can also replay the 2014 race by clicking on Replay the Race 2014 Tracker button.